dijasila/GPAW/doc/exercises/exercises.rst

    faeq

-For comments and questions, write to the :ref:`mailing_lists`.
+For comments and questions, write to the :ref:`mail lists`.
 You can also search in the mailing list archives on the same page.

 .. toctree::